Virtual summit: SE Asia leaders meet by video on pandemic - KVIA

 The other ASEAN members are Cambodia, Indonesia, Laos, Myanmar, Singapore and Thailand.

 ___ Gomez reported from Manila, Philippines.
-Associated Press journalists Edna Tarigan in Jakarta, Indonesia; Preeyapa Khunsong, Grant Peck and Kiko Rosario in Bangkok; and Chris Bodeen in Beijing contributed to this report.
+Associated Press journalists Edna Tarigan in Jakarta, Indonesia, and Preeyapa Khunsong, Grant Peck and Kiko Rosario in Bangkok contributed to this report.